Python-Test-Engineer/PyTest-Cookbook/docs/toolbox/docker_postgres_yoyo_pytest.md

 ![STEPS](../images/yoyo-steps.png  "steps")

+*There can be many step functions in the steps list.*

-### Fix error
+### Fix plg_resourcs error

-When I installed on Windows it complained of 'no pkg_resources'.
+You may not get this but I had this, when I installed on Windows- it complained of 'no pkg_resources'.

 This was fixed with installing setuptools, (in requirements.txt).